 Yes.
 As of December 2019, all systems -- including PlayStation, Xbox, and Switch -- allow for cross-play, so anyone can play with others regardless of their operating system.

-If you're playing a multiplayer game, you can interact with other players through text chat.
+If you're playing a multiplayer game, you can text-chat with people you don't know.
 But you can hide the chat window if you don't want to see messages or interact.
 To minimize contact with strangers, you can join a server organized by someone you know or set up your own.
 Players can also play "local" games with people in their homes.
 Kids can also download a chatting app such as Discord and voice- or video-chat while playing Minecraft.

 A Minecraft mod is something that can be downloaded from the internet to change elements of the game.
 Mods can include custom skins for avatars, extra resources, and even themes (such as the popular dark theme, which makes it look like you're playing by moonlight).
 There are millions of mods, but you have to be careful of the sites offering downloads because they can contain malware and viruses.
 Always make sure your antivirus software is up to date, and only download mods from forums that are well-established (for example, ones where known players and moderators hang out).
 Microsoft offers mods and mod creators, as does CNet's Download.

 A server is a software setup that lets players organize and control multiplayer games.
 If you're playing multiplayer, you either have to know the name of the server you want to join or get invited by the host.
 Anyone can set up a server, but it's a little technical -- and it's a big responsibility because the host is in charge of the players.
-While some folks set up a server just for friends or one game session, there are a lot of dedicated Minecraft servers, some just for kids or families.
+While some folks set up a server just for friends or a one-game session, there are a lot of dedicated Minecraft servers, some just for kids or families or other groups.
 For example, Autcraft is a Minecraft server designed just for kids on the autism spectrum, and Famcraft is a server that's family friendly.
 The folks behind these established Minecraft servers put a lot of effort into building communities around the worlds they make, and they tailor the game-playing experience for their specific audience.